Dr-Xiaogaren/T2E/README.md

-# No Where to Go: Benchmarking Multi-robot Collaboration in Target Trapping Environment
+# Nowhere to Go: Benchmarking Multi-robot Collaboration in Target Trapping Environment

 Collaboration is one of the most important factors in multi-robot systems.
 Considering certain real-world applications and to further promote its development, we propose a new benchmark to evaluate multi-robot collaboration in Target Trapping Environment (T2E).
 Furthermore, we present and evaluate multiple learning-based baselines in T2E, and provide insights into regimes of multi-robot collaboration.
 Here is the implementation.

 ## 1. Usage

-We designed several algorithms based on MAGGPD, MAAC, MAPPO, and IPPO.
+We designed several algorithms based on MADDPG, MAAC, MAPPO, and IPPO.
 The `./envs` subfolder contains environment implementations based on [MPE](https://github.com/openai/multiagent-particle-envs.).
 And the `./offpolicy` and `./onpolicy` subfolders contain the corresponding algorithms implementation.

 ## 2. Installation & Environment
 1. Create an environment using conda